 On the other hand, if the two sub-user services are in out of use status then the following rule applies:

-4. Questions to ask before creating a user service
+Questions to answer before creating a user service

 Put yourself in the place of the customer when asking yourself the following questions: